Office of Mission Support, Environmental Protection Agency (EPA).

 CONTESTING RECORD PROCEDURES:

+Record content is controlled by individual partner agencies.
+The system collects public comment.
+All comments are assigned a tracking number.
+Comments are publically viewable.
+The system does not accept requests for correction or amendment only initial input.
 Requests for correction or amendment must identify the record to be changed and the corrective action sought.
+Requests must be submitted to the agency contact indicated on the initial document for which the related contested record was submitted.
 Complete EPA Privacy Act procedures are described in EPA's Privacy Act regulations at 40 CFR part 16.

 EXEMPTIONS PROMULGATED FOR THE SYSTEM: